piotr25691/gcsh/README.md

 ## What will happen after you run it?
 Total system memory usage may drop by up to 50%, memory usage per process may drop by up to 90%.<br>

-⚠️ Be aware that the freed up memory may be reclaimed by running applications over time.<br>
+<sup><sub>Be aware that the freed up memory may be reclaimed by running applications over time.<br>
-⚠️ You will need Python 3 installed in order for this to work.
+You will need Python 3 installed in order for this to work.</sup></sub>